18F/18f.gsa.gov/_posts/2016-12-14-how-to-run-an-efficient-meeting.md

 -   A weekly 30-minute one-on-one with a manager to plan project next steps and share feedback as needed
 -   A weekly 45-minute check-in with senior management to escalate blocked tasks for action and provide status updates on known risks

 Your meeting should have **clear roles** that help fulfill the meeting’s **clear purpose**, and each person attending the meeting should know their role.
 Here are some common roles:

 -   Leader: whoever convened the meeting and will end the meeting when the agenda is completed.
 There should be a obvious backup in case the leader is away.
 -   Timekeeper: the “enforcer” who will help to keep the meeting on track and on time if the leader is focused elsewhere.
 -   Notetaker: the person who produces a record of the meeting.
 Not assigning this role is the most common mistake we see meeting organizers make.
 However, anyone attending meetings has the authority (and responsibility) to correct this: If you find yourself in a meeting where it’s unclear who is taking notes, ask!
 -   Stakeholder: someone with decision-making authority who can make a decision or help make a decision in or after the meeting.
 -   Information recipient: someone whose job is to listen and ask clarifying questions.
 Meetings with people in this role are often about information dispersal.
+-   Observer (optional): attends the meeting and provide feedback about your presentation and facilitation skills.

 As a general rule, once you get into the double digits of attendees, you need to take a hard look at your list and see if everyone truly needs to be there (information dispersal meetings will almost always be the exception to this rule).
 If you have people on the attendee list without clear roles, ask yourself if they can read the notes afterward and take them off the invite.
 They will appreciate you.